yiluhub/fork-common-chart/README.md

 # Common chart

 This repository contains helm charts for yilu.
+We use chart-releaser and GitHub pages to publish charts.

 ## Yilu-Common
 Base template to create k8s deployments.
 For more info check [yilu-common/README.md](yilu-common/README.md)